LucDemortier/LucDemortier.github.io/_portfolio/3_mcnulty.md

 The technical reason for this glitch is two-fold: the features in the Cleveland data set are correlated, and the sample size is too small to determine all the feature coefficients with sufficient precision.
 This means that we need to be extra careful in selecting features for the final model.
 One approach is to loop over all combinations{% sidenote 2 'The Cleveland data set provides thirteen features per patient, four of which are categorical (not including binary ones).
 When the categorical features are converted into binary "dummies" for fitting purposes, the total list of features expands to eighteen.
 This yields 2<sup>18</sup>=262,144 possible combinations to check!' %} of features and select the one that yields the highest accuracy (defined as the fraction of times the logistic regression classifier correctly predicts the heart disease status of a patient).
 Unfortunately this approach does not take precision into account: It simply assumes that we have a large enough sample to determine precisely the coefficient of any selected feature.
 Sure enough, when I tried this approach, the age feature was included with a negative coefficient!

-A better approach for this problem is the following:
+A better approach for this problem{% sidenote 3 'See section 4.4.2, pg.
+124, of Trevor Hastie, Robert Tibshirani, and Jerome Friedman, ["The Elements of Statistical Learning: Data Mining, Inference, and Prediction"](http://statweb.stanford.edu/~tibs/ElemStatLearn/), Second Edition, Springer Series in Statistics (2009).' %} is to start with all features included, and then eliminate one by one features whose fitted coefficient is not significantly different from zero.
+The order of elimination should be such that the model deviance (defined as minus twice the log-likelihood of the fitted model) remains the lowest possible.
+Here is what the pseudo-code for this approach looks like:

 ```
     1. Start by including all the features in the model.
     2. Fit the model and extract the deviance.
-    3. Does any feature have a coefficient with z-value less than 2?
+    3. Does any feature have a coefficient with z-value
+        less than 2?
     4. If yes:
-    5. Loop over all features still in the model:
+    5. For each feature still in the model:
-    6. Remove the feature, refit, and compute the deviance.
+    6.          remove the feature,
+    7.          refit,
+    8.          recompute the deviance, and
-    7. Replace the feature.
+    9.          replace the feature.
-    8. Remove the feature whose removal caused the smallest change in deviance.
+    10. Eliminate the feature whose removal caused
+            the smallest change in deviance.
-    9. Go back to 2
+    11. Go back to step 2.
-    10. If no:
+    12. If no:
-    11. Exit.
+    13. Exit.
 ```

 The output of this algorithm is the largest subset of features whose fit coefficients are at least two standard deviations away from zero, and such that the total change in fit deviance is the smallest possible.
 When applied to the logistic regression model for the Cleveland data, seven features are selected, three of which are categorical.
 This is the fit result: